On this page:

-On occasions the court may direct your child to accept supervision of Juvenile Justice while on bail.
+On occasions the court may direct your child to accept supervision of Youth Justice while on bail.

-If this occurs it is important that you and your child make prompt contact with your juvenile justice officer.
+If this occurs it is important that you and your child make prompt contact with your Youth Justice officer.

 When your child is charged the senior police officer on duty will decide whether or not bail will be granted.
 A number of issues are considered including the seriousness of the offence, community ties and likelihood of attendance at court.

 If your child has been refused bail by the police, the court may grant bail, allowing them back into the community.